system76/docs/_articles/password.md

 ls /home
 ```

-And take note of the users on this computer, then run this command to change a user's password:
+Take note of the users on this computer, then run this command to change a user's password:

 ```
 passwd john
 ```

-Then, type in your new password, and then these commands:
+Type in your new password, and then enter these commands:

 ```
 exit
 reboot
 ```

-Now enter the original passphrase now you will be prompted for the new passphrase and then to confirm the new passphrase.
+Now, enter the original passphrase.
+Here you will be prompted for the new passphrase, and then to confirm the new passphrase.

 ### GRUB

 There are two ways to enter into the GRUB boot menu.
 The first is to restart your computer and tap <kbd>ESC</kbd> while the computer starts.
 The second is to power it off while it is starting up, which will make the menu show up on the next boot.
+Make sure to stop tapping <kbd>ESC</kbd> when the menu appears.

 ![Grub1](/images/password/grub1.png)

-Make sure to stop tapping <kbd>ESC</kbd> when the menu appears, otherwise a GRUB command prompt will appear:
+If you do tap <kbd>ESC</kbd> when the menu appears, a GRUB command prompt will appear:

 ![Prompt](/images/password/prompt.png)